nebula-orchestrator/nebula-digitalocean-global-deployment-example/README.md

 A simple example that runs a Nebula manager with workers spread out across the world, the terraform output will return the manger_ip which you can connect to on port 80 with the username `nebula` and password `nebula` & a list of all workers which by default will run the example app on port `81`.

+## Running instructions

+ 1. clone the repo
+ 2. cd into the repo folder
+ 3. Change the run.tf (in repo root folder) to your variables
+ 4. run `terraform apply`.

-Change the run.tf (in repo root folder) to your variables & run `terraform apply` from the repo root to get a nebula cluster that includes a single worker and as many workers you gave it (default 9) spread out across digital regions (default 9 regions).
+You now have a nebula cluster that includes a single manager and as many workers you gave it (default 9) spread out across digital regions (default 9 regions).

-Requires:
+## Requires:

  - terraform 0.12.0 or higher
  - DIGITALOCEAN_TOKEN
  - an ssh pub key pre uploaded to digital ocean
  - curl installed on the machine running terraform

-Configuration variables  :
+## Configuration variables  :

  - server_size - the size of the Nebula manager server - defaults to `2gb`
  - server_region_droplet - the region where the nebula manager server will reside - defaults to `nyc3`